anatman-org/prime/README.txt

             i live for my dreams

-[zhuang]    [
-            mellow is the man
+            mellow is the one [1d7a14fc@2.414.2]
-            who knows what he's been missing
+            who knows what she's been missing

             many, many men
             can't see the open road

+            many is the word
+            that only leaves you guessing

+            guessing bout a thing
+            you really ought to know

+            i really otta know
+            you know i should you know i should